PhilterPaper/Perl-SVG-Reader/CONTRIBUTING.md

 (and would like for it to be a separate, independent package) _before_ we come to release 1.000 time!**

-First of all, please read the section "Sofware Development Kit" under SVG::Reader::Docs.
-This will be of interest if you want to do anything beyond simply installing SVG::Reader as a prerequisite for some other package.
-You can also get to this via "SOME SPECIAL NOTES" section of the root documentation (SVG::Reader).
-You should create all the HTML documentation by running "docs/buildDoc.pl --all" and read it before starting any serious work.

 For code changes, a GitHub pull request, a formal patch file (e.g., "diff"), or even a replacement file or manual patch will do, so long as it's clear where it goes and what it does.
 If the volume of such work becomes excessive (i.e., a